“To know Christ, and make Him known”

 • Our heritage is in the Reformed tradition, with emphasis on God’s sovereignty, salvation by grace alone, a high view of Scripture as authoritative, the importance of Biblical preaching and the priesthood of all believers.

 • Our church is a member of The Fellowship Community, a network of evangelical churches within the Presbyterian Church (USA).
-The Fellowship Community’s Essential Tenants statement summarizes our understanding of our faith, and it serves as a standard for all leaders in the church.
+The Fellowship Community’s Essential Tenets statement summarizes our understanding of our faith, and it serves as a standard for all leaders in the church.

 • We are an evangelical church, not in today’s political use of that word but rather demonstrating the historical marks of evangelicalism: